gabrielsoltz/am-i-next/README.md

-**What If I'm Next?** is a [TruffleHog](https://github.com/trufflesecurity/trufflehog) wrapper that scans the locations recent supply-chain attacks have been harvesting from developer machines, so you can see what an attacker would walk away with if one of those packages landed on your system.
+**What If I'm Next?** is a [TruffleHog](https://github.com/trufflesecurity/trufflehog) wrapper that scans the locations recent supply-chain attacks have been harvesting from infected machines, so you can see what an attacker would walk away with if one of those packages landed on your system.

 ## Why